Commercial Content | 18+ | T&C Apply | Play Responsibly | Ad Disclosure

 As we have said, the Royal Ascot is a crucial event in the British social calendar.
 During the five-day meeting, over 300,000 people attend the Ascot Racecourse in Berkshire.
 That’s actually the most-attended race meeting in the whole Europe with omnipresent press coverage.
 Usually, the press is often more focused on the attendees and their styling than on the actual racing.

 The first day of the meeting is definitely unmissable since it sets the benchmark for the whole event.
 There are three Group One races.
 The first is the Queen Anne Stakes, named after the founder.
-The second is the King’s Stand Stakes and the third one is the St James’s Palace Stakes that usually features horses that run in the English, French and Irish 2,000 Guineas.
+The second is the King’s Stand Stakes, and lastly the St James’s Palace Stakes that usually features horses that run in the English, French and Irish 2,000 Guineas.

 |2:30||Queen Anne Stakes||Group 1||1m|

 |3:05||Coventry Stakes||Group 2||6f|

 |4:20||St James’s Palace Stakes||Group 1||1m|

 The highlight from day two is the Prince of Wales’s Stake.
 This race dates back to 1862 and it’s still widely popular.
 However, there are many different races the bookmakers will offer attractive Royal Ascot betting offers for.
 Before and during the festival, it is possible to find Royal Ascot free bets, a way for the bookmakers to attract more customers.